 Ibuprofen helps lower fever.
 It also helps relieve minor pain from:

 Not everyone has these side effects.
-When they do happen, the effects are usually mild.
+When they do occur, the effects are usually mild.
 Many people can prevent these side effects by taking ibuprofen with milk or food.

 - have other risk factors for heart attack or stroke